 - Internations Gent – if you’ve lived abroad before you may have already come across Internations.
 It’s a world-wide organisation dedicated to expat communities.
 The Ghent division organises monthly events with a good mix of expats and Belgians who used to live abroad or who are just interested in meeting people from other countries.
 You do need to become a member on the Internations website to be able to attend the events, and there is a fee for some events.

 - Meetings, Activities, Events and Parties in Ghent / Gent – this isn’t a regular event, rather a Facebook group that’s open to anyone to post events in, or make suggestions for get-togethers.
 This is a good group to make sure you don’t miss out on what’s going on in Ghent.

 - MeetUp.com – similar to Internations, MeetUp is an international community where members can browse and sign up for events taking place in their local area, or create and run their own events.
 If you have a niche hobby or interest, this might be the place to meet some new people in Ghent with the same interests.

 - Taalcafe Mundial – this regular event is all about languages, but it’s a great way to meet new people too.
 Twice a month (on a Tuesday or Wednesday night), up to around 100 people drop into De Centrale to exchange a wide range of languages in an informal setting.
 Join the Dutch table to get chatting to some Gent locals.
 And if you want to get a head start, signing up for a Dutch course can also be a great way to make new friends.

 - Expats Meetup Group – join this Facebook group if you want to meet up with fellow expats for events.
 Members of the group can post about events they’re organising or know about which expats might want to join.

-Are there any essential events or websites/Facebook groups that we have missed?
+Are there any essential events or websites/Facebook groups that we have missed and that are a good way to get meeting people in Ghent?
 Let us know by emailing firstname.lastname@example.org so we can share and help everyone make new friends in Ghent.